SoLee1221/workout-project1/README.md

 ## Wireframes

-I have designed my website through drawing diagrams with information and section to get a rough idea of how my website should look like, also what my website should include.
+I have designed my website through drawing diagrams with information and section to get a general idea of how my website should look like, also what my website should include(images, videos, links to social and sections).
 https://github.com/SoLee1221/workout-project1/blob/master/diagram-of-project/workout-website.pdf

 ## Features